 The Company is a defendant in a lawsuit captioned SynQor, Inc. v.
 Artesyn Technologies, Inc., et al. brought in the United States District Court, Eastern District of Texas in November 2007.
 The plaintiff alleged that eleven defendants, including Bel, infringed its patents covering certain power products.
 With respect to the Company, the plaintiff claimed that the Company infringed its patents related to unregulated bus converters and/or point-of-load (POL) converters used in intermediate bus architecture power supply systems.
-The case went to trial in December 2010 and a judgment was entered on December 29, 2010.
+The case went to trial in December 2010 and a partial judgment was entered on December 29, 2010 based on the jury verdict.
 The jury found that certain products of the defendants directly and/or indirectly infringe the SynQor patents.
 The jury awarded damages of \$8.1 million against the Company, which was recorded by the Company as a litigation charge in the statement of operations in the fourth quarter of 2010.
 On July 11, 2011, the Court awarded supplemental damages of \$2.5 million against the Company.
-Of this amount, \$1.9 million is covered through an of operations during the three and six months ended June 30, 2011.
-The Company is in the process of appealing the verdict and judgment.
-The Company has been advised that the full amount of the damage awards will need to be placed in escrow upon filing of the notice of appeal.
-The form of escrow is not yet determined.
+Of this amount, \$1.9 million is covered through an indemnification agreement with one of Bel's customers and the remaining \$0.6 million was recorded as an expense by the Company during the second quarter of 2011.
+During the third quarter of 2011, the Company recorded costs and interest associated with this lawsuit of \$0.2 million.
+A final judgment in the case was entered on August 17, 2011.
+The Company is in the process of appealing the verdict and judgment and filed a notice of appeal with the Federal Circuit Court of Appeals on October 28, 2011.
+The Company was advised that the full amount of the damage award plus costs and interest would need to be posted as a supersedeas bond upon filing of the notice of appeal.
+In November 2011, the Company posted a \$13.0 million supersedeas bond to the Court in the Eastern District of Texas while the case is on appeal to the Federal Circuit.